ArmaanSharmaProjects/Meta-Labelling/README.md

 This project implements a **full meta-labeling pipeline** for financial time series classification using **dollar bars**, **triple barrier labeling**, and **Random Forest classification**—inspired by *Marcos López de Prado’s Advances in Financial Machine Learning*.
 The final model predicts whether **crossing moving average events** are worth acting on, enhancing execution with **confidence filtering**.

-Built from scratch and applied to **E-mini S&P 500 futures (ES)** 1-minute data, this system applies cutting-edge techniques in financial machine learning and backtests model precision under high-confidence trading signals.
+Built from scratch and applied to **E-mini S&P 500 futures (ES)**  -minute data, this system applies cutting-edge techniques in financial machine learning and backtests model precision under high-confidence trading signals.

 ---